 Gluten Free Pie Crust Recipe

-1 1/2 cups Josie’s Best Gluten Free Muffin and More mix
+- 1 1/2 cups Josie’s Best Gluten Free Muffin & More mix

-1/2 cup unsalted butter, slightly frozen (or a least very cold)
+- 1/2 cup unsalted butter or shortening, slightly frozen (or a least very cold)

 In a medium bowl, mix the dry ingredients.
 Grate (yes, grate like cheese) the butter into the dry mixture.
 Gently work the butter in using your fingers or a pastry blender, until incorporated with some chunks of butter remaining.

 Add the egg yolk to a small bowl, and add the vinegar and cold water.
 Mix well.
 Drizzle two-thirds of the wet mixture over the dry mixture and mix with a fork until just barely incorporated.

 Gently form in a ball and place on plastic wrap.
 The dough should be wet and fairly sticky and form easily into a ball.
 If not, add the rest of the liquid mixture.

 Gently press into a disc and wrap tightly with plastic wrap.

 Refrigerate for about 1 hour.
 If the crust has been refrigerated for longer than one 1 hour, allow to warm slightly on the counter before rolling out.